fporciel2/Philosophers/README.md

 `pthread_create` is used to spawn threads representing each philosopher.
 Each thread simulates the philosopher's actions - thinking, picking up forks, eating, and putting down forks.
 Before starting the threads, a mutex is initialized for each fork.
 This is crucial for preventing two philosophers from accessing the same fork simultaneously.
-The lifecycle of a philosopher is implimented as a loop that represents cycles of thinking, attempting to pick up forks (locking the corresponding mutexes), eating, then releasing the forks (unlocking the mutexes).
+The lifecycle of a philosopher is implemented as a loop that represents cycles of thinking, attempting to pick up forks (locking the corresponding mutexes), eating, then releasing the forks (unlocking the mutexes).
 To prevent deadlock and starvation, the basic approach chosen is the philosopher picking up the lower-numbered fork first, with some extensions.
 To gracefully terminate the program, synchronization criteria are adopted, and there is the possibility to stop the simulation after a certain number of meals by introducing a certain input.